riceissa/issarice.com/wiki/effective-altruism.md

 It is still true that I've only been consistently impressed with a few people associated with the movement, but that no longer felt like such a bad thing.
-To have a movement where the vast majority of people cannot not generate interesting ideas but where at least they could follow tricky arguments started to seem remarkable rather than disappointing.
+To have a movement where the vast majority of people cannot generate interesting ideas but where at least they could follow tricky arguments started to seem remarkable rather than disappointing.